vrmiguel/paradigm-shift-jekyll-theme/README.md

 You can use this theme locally by commenting `gem "github-pages", "~> 3.8.5"` on `Gemfile` and, uncommenting `gem "jekyll"`.
 As it stands, it's ready to use on GitHub Pages.

-To add your actual content to the site, you've got to edit `_layout/default.html` (Markdown editing to be added soon, hopefully).
+To add your own text to the site, you've got to edit `_layout/default.html` (Markdown editing to be added soon, hopefully).

+To add your images,

 ### Added features